 Burns are considered important to the ecological processes of NTGVVP, however, should occur five years apart, in the case of this offset area.
-The rest periods between burns will allow the landowner opportunity to assess and monitor the outcomes of the burn, as well as remain adaptive to seasonal conditions.
+The rest periods between burns will allow the landowner opportunity to assess and monitor the outcomes of the burn, as well as remain adaptive to seasonal conditions, this includes not conducting any burns if they cannot be properly implemented.
 Grazing should be excluded until sufficient recovery of native grasses has been observed, largely consisting of the establishment of three tillers as a minimum.
 Ecological burning must be undertaken in accordance with the CFA and Colac Otway Shire planning stipulations.